 Before writing your content, you must already have listed down a few keywords that you want to rank for.

-Now, write them out on a piece of paper and expand them with another list of keywords you believe should be found in the search engines.
+Now, write them out on a piece of paper and expand them by including their most relevant related keywords.

 2. Identify your competitors